averma1010/Capstone_Akshay/code/Readme.md

-## Instruction for code folder
+## This is the code folder

-- All classes and functions need to be in component folder
+- All code is in the component folder
-- Main loop code needs to be in the main loop code folder.
-- All codes need to have docstrings and hints.